 - Now add orange juice, orange zest, vanilla extract, orange extract, and a few drops of orange color.

 - Adding orange extract and food color is optional.
-However, if you do not add food color, the color of the cookies will be different.
+However, without food coloring, the cookies will be a different color.

 - However, do not overmix or knead the dough.